 PREPARING FOR SANTA’S VISIT

 5. Decide ahead of time where Santa will sit for photos.
-A straight backed chair (without arms) placed in front of the Christmas tree or other festive background usually works well.
-Leave some room behind the chair so that several people may get into the photo together.
+A straight backed chair (without arms) placed near the Christmas tree or other festive background usually works well.
+Leave room room behind the chair so that several people may get in the photo together.
 Give some thought to the pictures you’d like to take.
-Don’t forget the older children, aunts/uncles, grandparents, etc. No one, including Grandma, is ever too old to sit on Santa’s knee, and these make adorable pictures!
+Don’t forget the older children, aunts/uncles, grandparents, etc. No one, including teenagers or Grandma, is ever too old for a photo with Santa, and these make adorable pictures!

-6.If you have very little children who seem reluctant to approach Santa, don’t force the issue.
+6.If you have young children who seem reluctant to approach Santa, don’t force the issue.
 Let them watch from a safe distance and give Santa a chance to work his magic.
-7.If Santa is owed payment, please place that in a Christmas card envelope and hand it to Santa as he’s preparing to leave.
-Handing Santa a Christmas card looks quite normal to children; handing him money does not.
-8.Expect Santa to contact you again within a few days of his visit to ask for your feedback.
-He looks forward to that input and if you have specific suggestions for “next time,” be sure to share those ideas.
+7.If Santa is owed payment, please put that in an envelope and give it to him as he’s preparing to leave.
+Giving Santa what appears to be a Christmas card looks quite normal to children; handing him money does not.
+8.Expect Santa to contact you again soon after his visit to ask for your feedback.
+He values that input.
+If you have specific suggestions for “next time,” be sure to share those.
+It's also not too soon to renew your booking for next year if you'd like to get your event on Santa's calendar.